Meet our team

 When not working Kye loves cooking, harking back to his days as a professional chef, and exploring Europe through walking and seeking out food markets.
 He is also a board member at ACEVO, the Association of Chief Executives of Voluntary Organisations.

-Suzy Mayel-Afshar (on parental leave)
+Suzy Mayel-Afshar

 Head of Volunteer Programmes